csantanapr/knative-tekton/README.md

 </details>

-<details><summary>6.4 Get URL for Git Hook</summary>
+<details><summary>6.4 Get URL for Git WebHook</summary>

 ### 6.4 Get URL for Git WebHook

-- It will depend on your cluster and how traffic is configured into your Kubernetes Cluster, you would need to configure an Application Load Balancer (ALB), Ingress, or in case of OpenShift a Route.
-If you are running the Kubernetes cluster on your local workstation using something minikube, kind, docker-desktop, or k3s then you I recommend a Cloud Native Tunnel solution like [inlets](https://docs.inlets.dev/#/) a by the open source contributor [Alex Ellis](https://twitter.com/alexellisuk)
+- If you are using the IBM Free Kubernetes cluster a public IP Address is alocated to your worker node and we will use this one for this part of the tutorial.
+It will depend on your cluster and how traffic is configured into your Kubernetes Cluster, you would need to configure an Application Load Balancer (ALB), Ingress, or in case of OpenShift a Route.
+If you are running the Kubernetes cluster on your local workstation using something like minikube, kind, docker-desktop, or k3s then I recommend a Cloud Native Tunnel solution like [inlets](https://docs.inlets.dev/#/) by the open source contributor [Alex Ellis](https://twitter.com/alexellisuk).

 1. Expose the EventListener as `NodePort`
     ```bash